Medical Rehabilitation: Therapies change lives!

 Autism and other sensory integration disorders require unique treatment strategies.
 A multidisciplinary approach combines the expertise of professionals such as a speech pathologist, occupational therapist, audiologist, social worker, and psychologist.
 The team helps individuals and families set goals, develop an individual treatment plan, and work to achieve greater independence.

-A wide array of programs are offered at the Easter Seals Rehabilitation Center's therapeutic pool, restored through donations in 2006.
-Programs are designed for all levels of fitness and ability, and include aquatic exercise classes for those with low back pain and arthritis; water aerobics classes; open swim times; individual swim lessons for children with and without disabilities; and individual physical and occupational therapies for individuals with disabilities.
-Pool water is 92 degrees (5-10 degrees warmer than a non-therapeutic pool).
+A wide array of programs are offered at the Easter Seals Rehabilitation Center's therapeutic pool.
+Programs are designed for all levels of fitness and ability, and include water aerobics classes; open swim times; individual swim lessons for children with and without disabilities; and individual physical and occupational therapies for individuals with disabilities.
+Pool water is 93 degrees (5-10 degrees warmer than a non-therapeutic pool).
 This warmth enables optimal muscle relaxation.
 The pool features non-slippery deck flooring, a wheelchair-to-water lift, wheelchair ramp and therapeutic steps into the pool, grab bars, four water levels to allow for a variety of therapy alternatives, and adjustable parallel bars in the water at each level.
 Three locker rooms are available--men's, women's, and unisex (for a person with a disability assisted by a care-giver of the opposite sex)--and all are fully accessible.
-For details on aquatic therapies and individual swim lessons for kids, and for a current schedule of exercise classes, call 812-474-2365 or contact the Easter Seals Rehabilitation Center using our online contact form.
+Follow this link for a current class schedule and call 812-474-2365 for more details.

 The Easter Seals Rehabilitation Center therapeutic pool is truly accessible to everyone, thanks to the 2008 addition of a motorized wheelchair-to-water lift.
 This state-of-the-art equipment was funded by a generous grant from the Christopher and Dana Reeve Foundation.